 1. Don’t be afraid to stretch yourself:

-It is common place for women to apply for a job, only when they’ve meet 100% of the job requirements.
-While men tend to apply when they’ve met only 40%.
+It is commonplace for women to apply for a job, only when they’ve met 100% of the job requirements.
+While men tend to use when they’ve reached just 40%.
 Why is that?

 Studies show that this phenomenon contributes to the assumption that women don’t have enough ‘gumption’ when it comes to career advancement.
-Yet as a working mother with more than enough reasons to be serious and dangerous about my career advancement, I can unequivocally tell you that women have some of the strongest motivators existing today.
-In fact when we commit to a company we commit to success.
-But what is happening is that as natural processors and organizers, we tend to view a job description as the end all be all in the check list of required skill sets.
+As a working mother with more than enough reasons to be severe and dangerous about my career advancement, I can unequivocally tell you that women have some of the strongest motivators existing today.
+In fact, when we commit to a company we invest in success.
+But what is happening is that as natural processors and organizers, we tend to view a job description as the end all be all on the checklist of required skill sets.
 However, by applying for jobs higher than our comfort level, and even current experience we stretch ourselves and land those dream jobs.

-I was presently surprised to learn that job postings overstate requirements by atleast 20%.
+I was presently surprised to learn that job postings overstate requirements by at least 20%.
 We should understand that job postings are intended as a wish list of the perfect candidate.
 Know that a perfect candidate does not exist.
-If you have confidence and comfort in the amount of boxes you can check on the list of requirements, then don’t be afraid.
+If you have confidence and comfort in the number of boxes you can check the list of requirements, then don’t be afraid.
 Stretch yourself and apply for the position!